BABAK0T0/Soundify/README.md

 ### `yarn run install`

+Then

+### `yarn run start`

-Then runs the app in the development mode.\
+Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `yarn run start`

 ![soundify](./soundify.png "soundify")